Duke Energy Logo

 Duke Power Emblem

-In its first year of operation, the company chose a temporary emblem that consisted only of a red and black name.
-In the course of subsequent modifications, the developers added a graphic character in the form of a capital letter “D” to the text.
-Then they replaced it with another symbol – in the form of an oval and a semi-oval, linked together.
-The designers also corrected the color palette, using calm tones of a different color scheme instead of red and black.
+In its first year of operation, the company chose a temporary emblem consisting only of a red-and-black name.
+In subsequent modifications, the developers added a graphic character, a capital letter “D”, to the text.
+Then they replaced it with another symbol: an oval and a semi-oval linked together.
+The designers also corrected the color palette, using a calmer scheme with tones instead of red and black.

-The authors chose a typeface for the debut logo that most closely resembles Rude Black Italic – with wide and smooth sans serif symbols.
-In the second version, they used a font close to Foundation Sans Black Italic from FontSite Inc., and in the current emblem – Futura Futuris Regular.
+The authors chose a typeface for the debut logo that most closely resembles Rude Black Italic, with wide, smooth sans serif characters.
+In the second version, they used a font close to Foundation Sans Black Italic from FontSite Inc., and in the current emblem, Futura Futuris Regular.
 Its only difference is in the cut corners of the letter “N” (in the original, they are sharp).

 Duke Power Symbol